AjeetAthwal/library-webpage/README.md

 Improvements to make in the future:

 - Redo UI
-  - more reddish background
-  - get rid of sharp corners
   - change font
   - responsive to max length (elipses)
   - move Library title to header and add book to header